Lingfeng158/TFJ-DRL-Replication/README.md

 0. Developement Environment
 1. Data used in model and data acquisition
 2. Data preprocessing
-3. RNN model definition
+3. RNN model and Temporal Attention Mechanism definition
 4. Reinforcement model definition
-5. Loss function design
+5. Utility functions, and Loss function
 6. Model training and weight selection
 7. Model performance testing
 8. Link to paper and other resources